Lerer/serverless-veracode-webhooks/README.md

 ## Installation instructions:
 To utilize the content, you will need to implement the following:
 1) Install NodeJS, NPM, and the [Serverless Framework]('https://www.serverless.com/framework/docs/getting-started/' 'Serverless Framework')
+2) Clone the repository
-2) Creation of AWS deployment role
+3) Creation of AWS deployment role
-3) Configure the Serverless Framework to your AWS Account (using the pre-defined deployment role)
+4) Configure the Serverless Framework to your AWS Account (using the pre-defined deployment role)
-4) Create a Github Application Definition
+5) Create a Github Application Definition
-5) __WIP__ - Create an AWS Secret to encrypt and store few attributes
+6) __WIP__ - Create an AWS Secret to encrypt and store few attributes
-6) Clone the repository and update few attributes
+7) Update few Environment Variable
-7) Deploy the stack with 'serverless deploy'
+8) Deploy the stack with 'serverless deploy'
-8) Configure your repositories pipeline to call the notifier
+9) Configure your repositories pipeline to call the notifier

 ## Installation details:
 ### 1. install NodeJS, NPM, and Serverless